1969--Irish Republican activist Bernadette Devlin speaks at the UC Berkeley campus

 Awkward statements during the US tour

-During her US tour, she met with members of the Black Panther Party and gave them her support.
-She made an appearance on The Johnny Carson Show.
-At a number of speaking events, she made parallels between the struggle in the U.S. by African-Americans seeking civil rights and Catholics in Northern Ireland, sometimes to the embarrassment of her audience.
-In New York, Mayor John Lindsay arranged a ceremony where he would present her with a key to the city of New York.
+During her US tour, Bernadette Devlin met with members of the Black Panther Party and gave them her support.
+She also made an appearance on The Johnny Carson Show.
+At a number of speaking events, she made parallels between the struggle in the U.S. by African Americans for civil rights and the struggles of Catholics in Northern Ireland, sometimes to the embarrassment of her audience.
+In New York, Mayor John Lindsay arranged a ceremony where he planned to present her with a key to the city of New York.
 However, Devlin, frustrated with conservative elements of the Irish-American community, had already returned to Ireland.

 Irish Republican Socialist Party

 Devlin helped to form the Irish Republican Socialist Party in 1974.
-This was a revolutionary socialist breakaway from Official Sinn Féin.
-Devlin served on the party's national executive in 1975, In 1977, she joined the Independent Socialist Party, but it disbanded the following year.
+This was a revolutionary socialist breakaway from the official Irish Republican group Sinn Féin.
+Devlin served on the Irish Republican Socialist Party's's national executive in 1975, In 1977, she joined the Independent Socialist Party, but it disbanded the following year.

-Bernadette Devlin stood as an independent candidate in support of the Irish Republican prisoners who were on hunger strikes: the "blanket protest" and the "dirty protest" at Long Kesh prison.
+Bernadette Devlin stood as an independent candidate in support of the Irish Republican prisoners who were on hunger strikes which were called the "blanket protest" and the "dirty protes," both at Long Kesh prison.
 She ran in the 1979 elections to the European Parliament, losing, with only 5.9% of the vote.
 She was a leading spokesperson for the Smash H-Block Campaign, which supported the hunger strikes in 1980 and 1981.

 Support for hunger-strikers